 • The employment of staff and volunteers to operate the Randall House as a seasonal museum

 • The collection and preservation of records and objects of historical interest to Wolfville and the surrounding communities.

 • Encouraging membership in The Society, interest in the museum and in local history, by means of meetings, historical addresses, and prepared historical papers.

 • Advising the Town Council of Wolfville, or any of its commissions or committees, on matters related to preservation and presentation of the history of Wolfville, including the naming of streets and parks and the preservation of buildings.

-President: Martin Hallett Vice-President: Anthony J. Harding Treasurer: Greg Miller Secretary: Hilary Sircom Directors: Michael Bawtree, Wendy Elliott, Karolyn Smardz Frost, Anne Hope, Andria Hill Lehr, Christine Lynch, Katherine Ryan, John Whidden Archivist: John Whidden, Consulting Archivist: Heather Watts Curator: Krystal Tanner To download a copy of our Reference and Policy Manual, click on the link below.
+President: Martin Hallett Vice-President: Kira Awrey Treasurer: Greg Miller Secretary: Hilary Sircom Directors: Sarah Atkinson, Charles Curry, Wendy Elliott, Christine Lynch, Katherine Ryan, Caroline Power, Sara Weintraub, John Whidden Archivist: Phyllis Westbury Consulting Archivist: Heather Watts Historian: John Whidden Curator: Krystal Tanner To download a copy of our Reference and Policy Manual, click on the link below.
 WHS-Manual